c00rni/c00rni.github.io/resume.md

 ---
 layout: page
 title: Resume
-subtitle: Or: why you dont have to search anymore
+subtitle: "Or: why you dont have to search anymore"
 ---

 # Summary